Jobs & the Economy

 My Record & Experience

-Even before the pandemic, I fought to make the Commonwealth one of the best states in the nation to do business.
+My lifelong experience has driven my determination to get results for Virginians, and I have been proud to fight for Virginia jobs as a Delegate.
+I’ve always fought to make the Commonwealth one of the best places in the nation to do business and raise a family.
 I supported and passed legislation that doesn’t just get our existing workforce what it needs to succeed, but also prepares the next generations of Virginians to drive our economy forward.

 As a Delegate, I: